 Check out these cool facts about the fierce Anglo-Saxons…

-Prepare for battle kids, because we’re about to take a trip back in time to when fierce warriors ruled Great Britain, in our Anglo-Saxon facts!
+Prepare for battle kids, because we’re about to take a trip back in time to in our Anglo-Saxon facts, to a time 1,600 years ago when fierce warriors ruled Great Britain!

 Ever wondered what it might be like stepping foot in Anglo-Saxon England?
 Find everything you’ll ever need to know about these fierce people in our mighty fact file, below…